ccnmtl/epistolae-hugo/content/about.md

 Columbia University's Center for Teaching and Learning are committed to make Project OHCOE inclusive and accessible for all.

 <h3>Conformance Status</h3>
-The Epistolae site is produced in accordance with the [Web Content Accessibility Guidlines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/).
+The Epistol&#xe6; site is produced in accordance with the [Web Content Accessibility Guidlines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/).
 The site is partially conformant to WCAG 2.0 Level AA.

 <h3>Limitations</h3>
-The Epistolae site has been audited internal and evaluated with the assessment tools listed below.
+The Epistol&#xe6; site has been audited internal and evaluated with the assessment tools listed below.
 Some parts of the site may not fully conform to the WCAG 2.0 standards:

 <h3>Assessment Approach</h3>
 We assessed and tested AHE using the following tools.
 All pages show minor to no violations of the accessibility standards.